espocrm/documentation/development/quote-custom-calculations.md

 ## Problem

 You have added custom fields to quote items or/and quote entity types.
-Want Total Amount field and other totals being calculated considering new custom fields.
+You want Total Amount field and other totals to be calculated considering new custom fields.

 ## Resolution